opipari/DeepRobWeb/syllabus.md

 ## Quizzes

-Throughout the semester, there will be a total of 16 quizzes administered through [gradescope](https://www.gradescope.com/courses/480760){:target="_blank"}.
+Throughout the semester, there will be a total of 16 quizzes administered through [gradescope](https://www.gradescope.com/courses/480760){: target="_blank" rel="noopener noreferrer"}.
 These quizzes will be posted before lecture sections throughout the semester and be available to take until the beginning of lecture that same day.
 Quizzes will be released at 7:00AM EST and must be submitted by 3:00PM EST. Each quiz will have a 15 minute time limit.
 Each quiz will consist of 1 or 2 short questions within the scope of previously covered lectures and graded projects.
 Use of lecture, project and other course materials is permitted while taking the quizzes.
 Use of external sources (i.e. from the internet) is not permitted during quizzes.

 ## Grading Policy